seed-rs/seed-quickstart-webpack/README.md

 1. The simplest way how to do it is to click on the green button **Use this template** on the GitHub [profile](https://github.com/seed-rs/seed-quickstart-webpack) of this quickstart.

+1. Make sure Git doesn't automatically convert your newlines to CLRF because linters don't like it.
+    - Run `$ git config --global core.autocrlf` in your terminal and it should return `input` or `false`.
+See [Git docs](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for more info.

 1. Clone your new repository to your local machine.
 I use [GitKraken](https://www.gitkraken.com/), but you are probably better developer than me - use your favorite terminal.

 ## 2. Install / check required tools